apache/cordova-coho/docs/platforms-release-process.md

 ## Uploading to Bintray (Android only)

-1. Add your bintray username and password as system variables.
-Your BINTRAY_USER and BINTRAY_KEY should be cordova username and key respectively.
-Ask the Project Management Committee (pmc) for the cordova credentials.
+1. Add the cordova bintray username and API key as system variables.
+Your `BINTRAY_USER` should be the username "cordova".
+The API key is available on the [bintray cordova "edit profile" page](https://bintray.com/profile/edit) - the last option in the menu on the left is "API Key".
+Find it there.
+[Credentials to log into the bintray site are on the PMC private SVN](https://svn.apache.org/repos/private/pmc/cordova/logins/bintray.txt).
+If you have trouble, ask the Project Management Committee (pmc) for the credentials.
 Confirm that your key and user name are set:

 ```
     echo $BINTRAY_USER